Thailand Debt Offset & Haircut Corporate Tax Planning

-The tax points for both withholding tax and VAT are the date of payment to the foreign company.
+The tax point when the withholding tax and the VAT liabilities arise is the date of payment to the foreign company.

-If a Thai company implements a business strategy of offsetting accounts payable owing to a foreign company against accounts receivable from the foreign company, the Thai company should be aware that the offsetting of the accounts is considered to be the same as physically making a payment and physically receiving a payment.
+If a Thailand company implements a business strategy of offsetting accounts payable owing to a foreign company against accounts receivable owing from the foreign company, such an offsetting is treated by the tax audit officers in Thailand to be the same as physically making payment and physically receiving payment.

-This means that on the date of the offset, the tax points are triggered, and the Thai company should note that it still may be obligated to the Revenue Department for any withholding taxes and VAT liabilities, which would have otherwise been payable if the accounts payable were physically paid, and if the accounts receivable were physically received.
+This means that on the date of the offset, the tax points are triggered, and the Thai company could be liable to the Revenue Department for any withholding tax and VAT that would have otherwise been payable if the accounts payables and receivables were physically paid and received.

-A business recession strategy of granting a Thai company a haircut on debts owed to a foreign company can also result in a (surprising) tax liability for a Thai company.
+A business recession strategy of granting a Thailand company a haircut on debts owed to a foreign company can also result in a (surprising) tax liability for the Thai company.

-If a foreign company grants a haircut on a debt for a service rendered or some other similar kind of debt (such as a royalty) in order to ease a Thai company's financial burden, then because the haircut reduces the payment or cancels the payment altogether, you may think that both the withholding tax and the VAT obligations are relieved.
+If a foreign company grants a haircut on a debt for a service rendered or some other similar kind of debt (such as a royalty) in order to ease a Thailand company's financial burden, then because the haircut reduces the payment (or maybe even cancels the payment altogether) you may think that both the withholding tax and the VAT liabilities are relieved.

 But this is not so for VAT.
-As the Thailand tax law imposes VAT on the value of the services rendered, even though the payment is reduced or there is no payment at all, a VAT liability could still possibly exist for the services that have been rendered.
+As the Thailand tax law imposes VAT on the value of the services rendered, even though a payment is reduced or there is no payment to make at all, a VAT liability could still possibly exist for the value of the services that have been rendered.